13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 Skin-friendly

 The primary requirement for bath bomb colorants is that they need to be skin-safe.
-Since you will be sitting in the bath water for some time, it is best to choose a colorant that is non-irritating and gentle on the skin.
+Since you will be sitting in the bath water for some time, it is best to choose a colorant that is clinically-proven to be non-irritating and gentle on the skin.
 FDA approved colors are the safest ones to choose, especially if you have sensitive skin or if you will be using the bath bombs with babies.

 Formula